FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 Given I’m trying to join a conference
 When I click on the conference event
-Then the system opens a page for me to create my conference profile When I click the 'next' button
+Then the system opens a page for me to create my conference profile When I complete this form
+Then the system allows me to choose the topics of the conference I’m interested in When I click the ‘finish’ button
-Then the system adds me to that conference’s attendee list
+Then the system adds me to that conference’s attendee list, saving my information for matching purposes and adding me to that conference's attendee list

+Scenario: Not adding an image
+Given I'm creating my profile
+When I do not upload any image and click the 'finish' button Then the system assigns me a default image

 ```

 _Value/Effort_